guitartist42/portfolio_website/README.md

 # Welcome to my Portfolio!

 I'm Learning more about `Next.js` by developing my portfolio.
 Thank you to <a href= "https://github.com/adrianhajdin">Adrian</a>!
-I used his instructional video to make this portfolio!
+I used his instructional YouTube video to make this portfolio!